 On the Settings page, you can find setting categories for both general academics and standards-based academics.
 This is where you will determine your default grading scale set, how/if you use standards-based grading (SBG), minimum scores, calculation options, and more.
 Here is an explanation of each option that you'll find on this page, starting with the "Academics" category.

 - Progress Report Columns: Select or deselect categories that you want included on progress reports.
-In the list, blue indicates items selected, gray indicates items not selected

 The "Standards-Based Grading" section is where you will determine how SBG will function at your school, if this is how you calculate course grades.

 - Calculate Bucket Scores First: Do you want standards to be separated and calculated by methodology bucket category (i.e. homework, classwork, quizzes, etc.)?
 Select "No" if you prefer to see one mastery percentage for each standard.